 Cuts to Food Stamps Part of Budget Proposal

 A short reader quiz for regular readers of Wheeling "newspapers"

 The government needs a spending bill by the end of the week to prevent a shutdown.
 The Republicans control both the Senate and the House of Representatives.
-According to an editorial in this morning's Intelligencer, who should we blame if the government must shut . . .
+According to an editorial in this morning's Intelligencer, who should we blame if the government . . .

 The Wheeling Intelligencer explains why the majority party (Republicans) did not assert themselves on the budget

 Another pro-coal editorial